The 4th Floor (1999)

 but it stays interesting for quite a while until the ridiculous ending

-kicks in with the quality of every bad horror movie you've seen.
-The
+kicks in with qualities from every bad horror movie you've seen.
+Kudos

-final shot, however, is a lot more clever.
+final shot, which is a lot more clever.